ltwlf/json-diff-ts/README.md

-  // Assume children is an array of child object and the child object has 'name' as its primary key diffs = changesets.diff(oldObj, newObj, {children: 'name'}); // keys can also be hierarchical e.g. {children: 'name', 'children.grandChildren', 'age'}
+  // Assume children is an array of child object and the child object has 'name' as its primary key
+  // keys can also be hierarchical e.g. {children: 'name', 'children.grandChildren', 'age'}
+  // or use functions that return the key of an object e.g. {children: function(obj) { return obj.name; }}
+  diffs = changesets.diff(oldObj, newObj, {children: 'name'});

   expect(diffs).to.eql([
     {